hiweller/colordistance/README.md

 # colordistance 0.8.0

 An R package with functions for quantifying the differences between colorful objects.
+Loads and displays images, selectively masks specified background colors, bins pixels by color using either data-dependent or automatically generated color bins, quantitatively measures color similarity among images using one of several distance metrics for comparing pixel color clusters, and clusters images by object color similarity.
+Originally written for use with organism coloration (reef fish color diversity, butterfly mimicry, etc), but easily applicable for any image set.

+April 19, 2018: Functions for combining data across a set of images (`combineClusters` and `combineList`) added.
+Useful for pooling multiple images of the same individual, species, etc before analysis.

 **Input**: Set(s) of JPEG or PNG images of colorful objects, optionally with backgrounds masked out.